dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 We want our minimum page height to be the height of the window no matter how tall the content is.
 This way, the off-canvas navigation will never look prematurely cut off.
 To address this, we'll use an RxJS observable and the `window.resize` event.

-> **NOTE:** In ng1-dinos, we referenced the `navControl` directive's DOM `$element` and applied `min-height` styles with JS.
+> **Note:** In ng1-dinos, we referenced the `navControl` directive's DOM `$element` and applied `min-height` styles with JS.
 We did this to [avoid an additional watcher](https://www.alexkras.com/11-tips-to-improve-angularjs-performance/#watchers) in Angular 1.
 However, [Angular 2's change detection](https://auth0.com/blog/understanding-angular-2-change-detection/) is vastly improved so we can shift our concerns over watchers to other things instead.

 Angular 2 strongly recommends _avoiding_ direct DOM manipulation.
 There is an [`ElementRef`](https://angular.io/docs/ts/latest/api/core/index/ElementRef-class.html) class that provides access to the native element, but using it is not recommended and is usually avoidable.
 We'll use [property data binding](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#binding-syntax) instead.